-No. Requirement Test scenario Test Result 2.0.20 II.B.9.
-The VVPRS shall mark the paper record precisely as indicated by the voter on the DRE and produce an accurate paper record and corresponding electronic record of all votes cast.
-Setup a mock election.
-Open the poll in the official mode.
-Conduct a vote.
-Review the paper record and verify that the VVPRS marks the paper record precisely as indicated by the voter on the DRE.
-Cast the vote.
-Close the poll and export electronic data from the electronic storage media with the device/software provided by the vendor.
-Verify the electronic ballot image record is accurate as the paper record. entire paper record, the voter can accept his or her selection by pressing "Cast Ballot" on the DRE screen.
-The DRE screen shows a message confirming that the vote has been recorded. • The electronic ballot image record presented from the WinEDS software provided by the vendor is in text format with system-wide IDs (SWIDs) which can be cross-referenced to corresponding candidates. • The electronic ballot image record does have the record of all votes cast as marked on the paper record.
+No. Requirement Test scenario Test Result Same observation.
+2.0.20 II.B.9.
+The VVPRS shall mark the Setup a mock election.
+7/18/2007: paper record precisely as indicated by the voter on the DRE and produce an • Open the poil in the official mode. • When the voter presses "Cast Vote" on the accurate paper record and corresponding electronic record of all • Conduct a vote.
+DRE touch board, a paper record is printed and shown in the VVPRS display window for votes cast. • Review the paper record and verify that the the voter's review.
+VVPRS marks the paper record precisely as • The VVPRS does mark the paper record indicated by the voter on the DRE. precisely as indicated by the voter on the DRE •Cast the vote. including every selection and associated contest name, if each candidate's name is no •Close the poll and export electronic data more than 24 characters.
+Only the first 24 from the electronic storage media with the characters of a candidate's name will be device/software provided by the vendor. printed out on the paper record. •Verify the electronic ballot image record is •After the voter finishes reviewing the entire accurate as the paper record. paper record, the voter can accept his or her selection by pressing "Cast Vote" a second time or the "Enter" key next to the write-in LCD.
+The voter is asked to confirm to cast the vote, the DRE shows a message on the write- in LCD confirming that the vote has been recorded. • The electronic ballot image record presented from the WinEDS software provided by the vendor is in text format, containing switching position IDs which can be cross-referenced to corresponding candidates. • The electronic ballot image record does have the record of all votes cast as marked on the paper record.

+No. Requirement Test scenario Test Result 12/07/2007: Same observation.
 2.0.21 II.B.10.
 DRE electronic ballot image records shall include all votes cast by the voter, including write-ins and undervotes.
 Conduct a vote including write-ins and undervotes.
-Close the poll and export electronic data from the electronic storage media with the • The electronic ballot image record presented from the WinEDS software provided by the vendor is in text format with SWIDs which can be cross-referenced

-No. Requirement Test scenario Test Result device/software provided by the vendor. • Verify the electronic ballot image records include all votes cast by the voter, including write-ins and undervotes. to corresponding candidates. • The information recorded in the electronic ballot image is accurate as marked on the paper record, and does include all votes cast by the voter, including write-ins and undervotes. •If the voter does not make any selections and cast the vote, the DRE will record this vote as undervotes for all contests.
+Close the poll and export electronic data from the electronic storage media with the device/software provided by the vendor.
+Verify the electronic ballot image records include all votes cast by the voter, including write-ins and undervotes.
+7/18/2007: The electronic ballot image record presented from the WinEDS software provided by the vendor is in text format, containing switching position IDs which can be cross-referenced to corresponding candidates.
+Information recorded in the electronic ballot image is accurate as marked on the paper record, and does include all votes cast by the voter, including write-ins and undervotes.
+12/07/2007: Same observation.
 2.0.24 II.B.11.
 An electronic ballot image record shall have a corresponding paper record.
 Open the poll in the official mode.
 Conduct 10 votes including some voided cast votes.
 Close the poll and export electronic data from the electronic storage media with the device/software provided by the vendor.
 Match each electronic ballot image record to the corresponding paper record.
-The electronic ballot image records can be generated from the electronic records in the result cartridge with the specific cartridge reader and WinEDS program provided by the vendor.
-The electronic ballot image record presented from the WinEDS software provided by the vendor is in text format with SWIDs which can be cross-referenced to corresponding candidates.
-The electronic ballot image records are listed in the ascending order of "VoterId" (an index referred by the vendor), which are contained in the barcodes on accepted paper records.
+7/18/2007: The electronic ballot image records are listed in the ascending order of BallotImageIndex, which is contained in the barcodes on accepted paper records.
 Only the final approved vote is electronically recorded.
 The corresponding paper record is marked "accepted" and contains a barcode.
-By scanning all the paper records with barcodes and sorting them in ascending order of the "VoterId", each electronic
+Scan all the paper records with barcodes and sort them in ascending order of the BallotImageIndex.
+Provided that no paper records are missed or lost, each electronic ballot image record.
+Each electronic ballot image record does